stevenao/activitystrea.ms/README.md

 #### Method: `as.models.OrderedCollectionPage.Builder.prototype.startIndex(val)`

 Sets the value of the `http://www.w3.org/ns/activitystreams#startIndex` property.
 The value must be a numeric integer greater than or equal to zero.

-### Class: `as.models.Content > as.models.Object`

-The base class for all Activity Streams 2.0 Content objects.
-Inherits from `as.models.Object`;

-#### Property: `as.models.Content.prototype.height`

-Returns the value of the `http://www.w3.org/ns/activitystreams#height` property.The value will either be `undefined` or a numeric integer greater than or equal to zero.

-#### Property: `as.models.Content.prototype.width`

-Returns the value of the `http://www.w3.org/ns/activitystreams#width` property.The value will either be `undefined` or a numeric integer greater than or equal to zero.

-#### Property: `as.models.Content.prototype.duration`

-Returns the value of the `http://www.w3.org/ns/activitystreams#duration` property.
-The value will either be `undefined, a numeric integer, or an ISO 8601 duration string.

-### Class: `as.models.Content.Builder > as.models.Object.Builder`

-The base class for all `as.models.Content` builders.
-Inherits from `as.models.Object.Builder`

-#### Method: `<Builder> as.models.Content.Builder.prototype.height(val)`

-Sets the value of the `http://www.w3.org/ns/activitystreams#height` property.
-The value is a numeric integer greater than or equal to zero.

-#### Method: `<Builder> as.models.Content.Builder.prototype.width(val)`

-Sets the value of the `http://www.w3.org/ns/activitystreams#width` property.
-The value is a numeric integer greater than or equal to zero.

-#### Method: `<Builder> as.models.Content.Builder.prototype.duration(val)`

-Sets the value of the `http://www.w3.org/ns/activitystreams#duration` property.
-The value is either a numeric integer indicate a number of seconds, or an ISO 8601 Duration.

 ### Class: `as.models.Link > as.models.Base`